CedricPump/msfs_estol_training_tool/README.md

 For tochdown and landing it refers to Simconnect variable "SIM ON GROUND".
 Detection qualaty depends on Sim dettecting this parameter.
 The tool does not access Takeoff or Touchdown Events (yet).
 The start point and touchdown point are set by plane position. this position most likely refers to planes center of gravity and not to wheels touchdown point.
 Since the offset between those is the same for lineup, takeoff and landing if may be ignored.
-For differen Plane Types, especially those of different size, this may be a Problem when working with presets.
+For differen Plane Types, especially those of different size. to counter this ther is the gear offset feature. enter an offset to your plane in GearOffset.json until teleport drops you onto the referenceline.

 ## Usage